0xn0va/im-portfolio/content/labs/lab1.md

 #### 3 HTML5

+A simple HTML page with imported Javascript ad CSS files.

 [Link](/im/lab1/lab1.html)

 #### 4 Developer tools

-I'm working with Inspector on daily basis at work.
+I'm working with Inspector and its tools on daily basis at work.

 #### 5 Dynamic HTML

+A simple form that add users input to the list, this task with get better in next labs.

 [Link](/im/lab1/dhtml.html)